 Get a helping hand

 Even as an experienced writer, you can often benefit from the help of tools.
 For example, there are various Chrome extensions popular among bloggers—Jasper's included.
 To illustrate, Jasper’s blog post intro paragraph template (shown below in the web app) helps you get over writer's block by writing your first paragraph for you.
 It uses AI technology to develop an intriguing introduction that follows all the rules of writing a good blog introduction.
-Here’s an example with 3 different blog introductions generated for an article on the topic ‘how to enjoy listening to audiobooks’.
+Here’s an example with a different blog introduction generated for an article on the topic ‘how to improve retention in B2B SaaS’.

 Examples of good blog introductions and why they work